Logo

 2. Use the spex command of SphereEx-Boot to export the configuration file console_install.yaml.

-# spex console export
+copy# spex console export

 Minimal Installation of SphereEx-Console Initialization Configuration File #